Perched on the edge of Fish River Canyon, within the Canyon Nature Park...

 Generally recommended for children: No

 Notes: Expert Africa does not recommend Fish River Lodge for children under 12.
 It is located very close to the edge of Fish River Canyon, with no fences or barriers between the lodge and the edge, and it thus presents a serious safety risk.
+The lodge also has a very quiet adult atmosphere.

 Power supply: Generator